-Many regard the ‘sick and sensitive” label attached to the dog as inaccurate.
-In fact, thousands of Peruvian dogs live long and healthy lives in cold and high altitude regions, as Cusco and Puno.
+Many consider the ‘sick and sensitive” label attached to the dog as inaccurate.
+In fact, thousands of Peruvian dogs live long and healthy lives in cold and high altitude regions, like Cusco and Puno.

 Although these dogs are cheap to adopt in Peru, the price of a puppy in the US ranges from $700 to $4,000.